Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Physics-Inspired Scatter Correction

-\subsection{OV-PhILSCAT: Opposite-View processing PhILSCAT \cite{iskenderx}}
+\subsection{OV-PhILSCAT: Opposite-View processing PhILSCAT}

-This algorithm is a variation on PhILSCAT, utilizing one more physical aspect of the tomographic measurement.
-We take advantage of the following property of the 2D Radon transform: the line integral projections in opposite directions coincide up to a sign reversal (flip) in $t$: ${g}(t,\theta) = {g}(-t,\theta+\pi)$.
-We call such a pair of projections $\pi$-\emph{opposite projections}, and denote the $t$-flipped version of ${g}_\theta$ by $\hat{{g}}_\theta$.
-Combining this with \eqref{eq:polychromatic} and \eqref{eq:beers_law} we have
+This algorithm \cite{iskenderx} is a variation on PhILSCAT, utilizing one more physical aspect of the tomographic measurement.
+We take advantage of the following property of the 2D Radon transform: the projections in opposite directions ($\pi$-\emph{opposite projections}) coincide up to a sign reversal (flip) in $t$: $ {g}(t,\theta)= {g}(-t,\theta+\pi) \triangleq \hat{g}(t,\theta)$.
+Combining with \eqref{eq:polychromatic} and \eqref{eq:beers_law} we have